na-na-hi/renget/archive/tmd2many_abilities.md

 Anger Shell | While below ½ HP, the User's Attack, Special Attack, and Speed are increased by 1, but their Defense and Special Defense are decreased by 1.
 Anticipation | The User is alerted if any Opponents know Super-Effective Moves.
 **Arena Trap** | The User's Basic Attack has a ≥11 chance to afflict *Immobilized*.
-**Armor Tail** | The User may enchant 3 Allies.
+**Armor Tail** | At no cost, the User may enchant 3 Allies.
 Opponents' Priority Moves have their AP reduction and all secondary effects removed against them.
 Aroma Veil | The User may protect 3 Allies from the effects of Move-disabling effects.
 As One | Stupid.
 Aura Break | The effects of Aura Abilities are reversed.
 1-10; Aura Moves of all nearby Pokemon miss.